-Provides a variety of hands-on experiences with electric apparatus to increase proficiency in construction and maintenance of power distribution.
+This course provides a variety of hands-on experiences with electric apparatus to increase proficiency in construction and maintenance of power distribution.
 Types of switching procedures, underground systems, and the use of hot sticks are covered.
+Prerequisite: 413-301, Electric Power Distribution I

-413-303 Industrial Electricity for Line Technicians 2 Credits
+413-303 Industrial Electricity for line Technicians 2 Credits

 This course, an introduction to industrial electricity, covers such topics as principles of electricity, switching devices, magnetism and electromagnetism.
 Maintenance and repair of electrical equipment is discussed as it applies to electric utility situations in industry.
+Prerequisite: Enrolled in 413-301, Electric Power Distribution I